lafleurdeboum/servicewall/README.md

 which will add this service to this realm's definition.
 If you connect to internet in another place, the rules for this place (identified by the ESSID of the connection) will be put aside, and brought back when you connect to it again.
-All this supports completion with python-argcomplete ; TODO the file is added in /etc/bash_completion.d/.
+All this supports completion with `python-argcomplete`, so make shure you have it !

-Don't know what's the name of the service you want to allow ?
+Don't know what's the exact name of the service you want to allow ?
 You'll need to :

     # braise show services

 The list is quite long.
 Once you want exhaustive informations on a single service, do

     # braise show service "Service Name"